lnquy/kafka-tma/src/main/java/com/lnquy/kafka/security/README.md

 # Kafka Security (SSL & SASL)
-No code change must me made to enable these security features on Kafka brokers, Kafka clients and Zookeeper but you must confgigure everything correctly to make it work :)
+No code change must me made to enable these security features on Kafka brokers, Kafka clients and Zookeeper but you must configure everything correctly to make it work :)
 Please take a look on some notes below as well as read the Kafka/Confluent documentation for security carefully.

 ##### KafkaSSL